fpcorso/data-blog/content/post-checkout-hook.md

 ## What are git hooks?
 Within git, there are [17 events that fire upon different actions](https://www.git-scm.com/docs/githooks#_post_checkout) being taken.
 During each event, there is a "hook" that anyone can hook scripts into.

+Some of these hooks include:
+* post-checkout: Ran after checking out a branch
+* post-merge: Ran after a `git pull` is run
+* pre-commit: Ran prior to a commit being created
+* post-commit: Ran after the commit is created

 Each git repo has a `.git/hooks` directory that can contain scripts to be hooked into any of the hooks.
 You can drop a script that matches a hook's name into this folder.

 Since this was a simple gulp command, I used a bash script.
 But, you could also use other languages, including Ruby or Python.